Updated by Danielle

 3. Gibson Les Paul Special

-The SG Special looks a lot like the JR, right down to the set of P90 pickups (dual configuration in this case).
+The Les Paul Special looks a lot like the JR, right down to the set of P90 pickups (dual configuration in this case).

 It also adds the pickguard and the dual volume tone controls.

 You'll get a little more versatility tone versatility and control.
 This could be more palatable to someone who likes the Junior but would miss the flexibility added by nicer pickups and dual volume/tone controls.

 I think most people in that situation would likely be happy with the Special or the Junior.

 This model does cost more, retailing around $1600 which is about $100 to $200 above the Junior.
 Price difference is primarily due to the additional pickup and extra electronics for both volume controls.